12-11-2025 –, Spinoza foyer

 - Discussion of problematic applications and challenges

-- Introduction to the potential of transformative approaches: How can AI rethink teaching and not just optimize it?
+- Introduction to the potential of transformative approaches.
+How can AI rethink teaching and not just optimize it?
 What opportunities are there for innovative teaching and learning methods?

 -

-Group work: Development of transformative AI concepts (25 min)
+Group work: development of transformative AI concepts

-Round-up and Discussion (7 min)
+Round-up and discussion

-The presentation of the group results is guided by the discussion on the questions:- Where is the line between support and real transformation through AI?
+The presentation of the group results is guided by discussion on the following questions:

 - What are the criteria for transformative AI teaching?